tmpvar/microdom/README.md

  * how do I get the dom to be faster?

 I'll attempt to answer these questions with this library.
-Sure, it's non-standard, but in the majority of cases you don't really the rigidity that the dom spec forces you into.
+Sure, it's non-standard, but in the majority of cases you don't really need the rigidity that the dom spec forces you into.

 ## So how does it work?

 It's simple.
 There is a constructor called `MicroNode` which is going to be the basis of this library.  `MicroDom` extends off of this and acts as nothing more than a node to keep track of where the root of the document is.
 Each `MicroNode` has a reference to it's parent and root, and these are mantained for you when you use the management methods specified below.

 `MicroNode`s have node idea what a normal html element is and whether or not they are one.
 For many cases, it is not important.
-Especially in an environment where there there is no graphics being displayed or user input.  read: node.js or in a webworker
+Especially in an environment where there there are no graphics being displayed or users to create input events.  read: node.js or in a webworker

 __there is no such thing as a live nodelist__ \*waves spoon\*